sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/DefinitionList/readme.md

 [DefinitionList](https://nl-design-system.gitlab.io/nl-design-system/componenten/definition-list/index.html)

-Status: Some features not implemented:
+Status: Fully implemented (See notes!)

+### Notes
-- When the Action is an icon the color deviates
+- When the Action is an icon the color is the standard color of an a-element.
+Colors should be set gobally to not have this change on hover.